-13. In some cases, the request for lighting may be on a development adjacent to others that remain unlit.
-The lighting status of surrounding turbines is irrelevant; they may have been erected prior to the introduction of lighting policies, or the LPA may have elected not to act on the MOD request for a planning condition.
+11. In some cases, the request for lighting may be on a development adjacent to others that remain unlit.
+The lighting status of surrounding turbines is irrelevant to MOD assessment of lighting requirements.
+As surrounding turbines; they may have been erected prior to the introduction of lighting policies, or the LPA may have elected not to act on the MOD request for a planning condition.
 MOD will maintain its stance on flight safety grounds; lighting is essential mitigation of the risk of controlled flight into terrain.
 In these cases, it is for the LPA to balance the lighting requirement against other conflicting considerations.